 The Valencia County Extension Master Gardener (VCEMG) program is sponsored by the Cooperative Extension Service, New Mexico State University.
 The purpose of the program is to serve the educational needs of Valencia County's urban (non-commercial) horticultural community.

 Local experienced gardeners are provided specialized horticultural training in exchange for a minimum of 40-hours of volunteer service throughout the following year as directed by the Extension Agriculture Agent or Interim VCEMG Agent Advisor.
 The program offers an opportunity for experienced gardeners to gain research-based knowledge, while sharing their knowledge and expertise in the community.

 Training topics include soil management, fruit and vegetable production, entomology and pest management, plant pathology, weed identification and control, botany, landscape design, tree care, turf selection and management, and much more.

 Becoming a Certified Master Gardener

-As a trainee, your first task is attending training sessions and maintaining a 70% average on all written exams.
+As a trainee, your first task is attending training sessions and maintaining a 70% average on all quizzes.
 In addition, trainees and veterans must complete a minimum of 40-hours in horticulture educational community service projects approved by the Valencia County Extension Agriculture Agent per program year.
 Other volunteer duties may include clerical duties and committee work.

 Each VCEMG trainee is required to pay a $150.00 application fee.
-Upon certification and completion of the program year $50.00 will be reimbursed.

 The NMSU Extension Master Gardener Program provides volunteers training by university specialists enabling them to serve their community by sharing with the public research based information on horticulture, gardening, and pest management.